R2NorthstarTools/NorthstarProton/README.md

 ## Troubleshooting

 ### Gentoo
-- Make sure `sys-libs/libunwind` is installed before using NorthstarProton, otherwise it may not work.
+- Make sure `sys-libs/libunwind` is installed before using NorthstarProton, otherwise it may not work (https://github.com/cyrv6737/NorthstarProton/issues/4).

 ## Why?